 The Argument from Disagreement

-The argument faces several objections.
-First, the analogy with scientific convergence is imperfect: scientific convergence occurred precisely because scientific communities developed methods for testing claims against evidence and revising beliefs in light of results.
+The argument faces several serious objections.
+First, the analogy with scientific convergence is imperfect: scientific convergence occurred precisely because scientific communities developed shared methods for testing claims against evidence and revising beliefs in light of results.
 If moral inquiry has not achieved similar convergence, this may reflect inadequate methods rather than the absence of moral facts.
-Second, much apparent cross-cultural moral disagreement may reflect disagreement about facts rather than values: many societies that practice female genital cutting do so in the belief that it is beneficial for women's health and social integration — beliefs that may be false.
+Second, much apparent cross-cultural moral disagreement may reflect disagreement about facts rather than values: many societies that practice female genital cutting do so in the belief that it is beneficial for women's health and social integration -- beliefs that may be empirically false.
 If both societies agreed on the facts, they might agree on the moral conclusion.
-Third, moral progress within cultures suggests that moral beliefs can be revised in light of reasons, which is more consistent with moral realism than with relativism.

-The argument from tolerance — that moral relativism supports the value of respectful tolerance of cultural diversity — faces a fatal problem: it is self-undermining.
+The argument from tolerance -- that moral relativism supports the value of respectful tolerance of cultural diversity -- faces what philosophers call a self-refutation problem.
 If normative relativism is correct, then tolerance is not an objective moral requirement but merely a value held by some cultures (those that have adopted relativist frameworks).
 The relativist cannot consistently argue that other cultures ought to be more tolerant, since "ought" claims are themselves relative to cultural frameworks.
 A culture that is genuinely intolerant and ethnocentric, on the relativist's own principles, is simply expressing its cultural values and cannot be criticized for failing to live up to a universal standard of tolerance.

-James Rachels noted this problem in "The Challenge of Cultural Relativism" (1986): relativism, if consistently applied, removes the basis for criticizing any cultural practice on moral grounds, including practices that virtually everyone finds morally abhorrent — ritual torture, female infanticide, institutionalized slavery.
+James Rachels articulated this problem precisely in "The Challenge of Cultural Relativism" (1986): relativism, if consistently applied, removes the basis for criticizing any cultural practice on moral grounds, including practices that virtually everyone finds morally abhorrent -- ritual torture, female infanticide, institutionalized slavery.
 The relativist who says these practices are wrong is inconsistently invoking a universal standard they have officially renounced; the relativist who says they are merely different is accepting conclusions that seem morally catastrophic.

 Moral Relativism and Moral Progress